OlaYZen/MSI-Downloader/README.md

 ### 4. Monitor the Logs:

-- Check `google_chrome.log` or `amazon_workspaces.log` in the script directory for detailed logs of the execution process, including any errors encountered.
+- Check `Downloader.log` in the script directory for detailed logs of the execution process, including any errors encountered.